hyperkarmic/obsidian/obsidian-order/currying/currying.md

 In simple words, a function instead of taking all arguments one at a time takes the first one and returns a new function that takes the second one and then returns a new function that takes the third one, and this process keeps going until all arguments have been fulfilled.
 ***
+Currying is a powerful functional programming technique that can help simplify your code and make it more reusable.
+In JavaScript, currying is a way to transform a function with multiple arguments into a series of functions that each take a single argument.
+This can make your code more readable and easier to test, as well as open up new possibilities for functional composition and partial application.
+In this article, we’ll explore the basics of currying in JavaScript and show how it can be used to write more expressive and maintainable code.

+As mentioned in the beginning, currying is a functional programming technique where a function with multiple arguments is transformed into a series of functions, each of which takes a single argument.
+The returned function captures the original function’s arguments and returns a new function that expects the next argument.
+This process is repeated until all arguments have been passed, at which point the original function is called with all of its arguments.

+In JavaScript, currying can be achieved by manually setting up nested closures, or by using a library such as Ramda or Lodash that provide curry functions.
+***

 #currying
  #hof